tdb/maildirarc/README.md

 ## mbox Format ##

 There are various mbox formats in existence, so I had to choose which one to use for Maildirarc.
-I decided on the variant known as mboxcl.
-The mboxcl format quotes lines in the message body that start with `"From "` and additionally adds a `Content-Length` header.
+I decided on the variant known as mboxcl2.
+The mboxcl2 format does not quote lines in the message body that start with `"From "`, instead it adds a `Content-Length` header so readers can determine where the next message starts.
 This is consistent with the behaviour of Mutt.

+To enable quoting of lines in the message body that start with `"From "` use the `-F` command line option.
+You may wish to do this for maximum compatibility with other mail readers.

 Maildirarc needs to create the `"From "` separator line for each message when adding it to an mbox file.
 To do this it requires the delivery date